Digital Writing Basics: A Simple Starting Point for Beginner Digital Writers

 If you’re unsure what digital writing actually means or how it differs from traditional writing, start here:

-This guide explains what digital writing is, how it works online, and why it matters before you focus on improving technique.
+Those guides explains what digital writing is, how it works online, and why it matters before you focus on improving technique.

 1. Why Writing Feels Hard (And Why That’s Normal)